 We love this clever use of the infamous IKEA RÅSKOG Trolley by @misswclassroom.
-This trolley is the perfect height for little people and a great storage solution for stationary.
-It’s the perfect accessory for any makerspace, literacy center or creative corner.
+This trolley is the perfect height for little people and a great storage solution for school supplies.
+It’s the perfect accessory for any makerspace, literacy and math centers, or creative corner.

 Top tip: Establish a student helper system to keep the classroom craft tray tidy.